Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

-It is reasonable to plug $\hat{w}_{I,l}$ and $\hat{w}_{Q,l}$ into (\ref{OptMonR}) and obtain a ML receiver without prior CSI.
-However, the $\log$ operation in the ML receiver will significantly increase the complexity.
-Furthermore, the robustness of such receiver is poor when SNR is relatively large, since a small estimation error will lead to a large error in detection.
-For these reasons, we will only focus the suboptimal but more robust monobit receiver when perfect CSI is unavailable.
+It is tempting to substitute $\hat{w}_{I,l}$ and $\hat{w}_{Q,l}$ into (\ref{OptMonR}) to realize an ML receiver without CSI.
+However, the $\log$ operation in the ML receiver still has significantly high complexity.
+Furthermore, our numerical experiments show that the robustness of such receiver is poor as SNR gets large, since a small estimation error will lead to poor detection performance due to the nonlinear amplification of $\log$ function.
+Hence, in the following we focus on the suboptimal monobit receiver when perfect CSI is unavailable.

-In \cite{5474634}, iteration is proved to be efficient for BPSK demodulation.
-The main idea of such iterative demodulation is using previous decided symbols to refine the weight estimation.
-This can also be applied to the QPSK reception.
-First, the iterative demodulation algorithm estimates the wights $\hat{w}_{I,l}$ and $\hat{w}_{Q,l}$ according to (\ref{EstiWeight}) using only training symbols.
-Then the algorithm detects the data symbols based on the estimated weights.
-After that, these detected data symbols are used to refine the weight estimation, as additional training symbols.
-The updated weights are further used to demodulate the data symbols again.
-This goes back and forth till the symbol decisions will not change any more.

-Removing the samples with small amplitude can greatly improve the reception performance without increasing implementation complexity, since monobit quantizer is sensitive to additive noise when the signal amplitude is small.
-The suboptimal monobit receiver for QPSK can employ this skill too, by setting the corresponding weights to zero.
-Different from the situation in BPSK, the samples either in the I or Q branch should be removed or not according the same threshold.
-Although the optimal threshold is hard to obtain, the performance is not sensitive to the threshold, which greatly increases the robustness of the receiver.
+We remark that the iterative demodulation and removal of small-weight points in \cite{5474634} can also be applied to QPSK, to improve the reception performance of suboptimal monobit receiver.